EricCqh66/Better-Impaling-Forge/README.txt

-A simple mod to change the way impaling enchantment works.
+A simple mod to improve the way Impaling enchantment works.
 Thank you for using my mod! :D